igrigorik/node-spdyproxy/README.md

 Notice that we can route both HTTP and HTTPS requests through the SPDY tunnel.
 To establish an HTTPS session, the browser sends a `CONNECT` request to the proxy with the hostname of the secure server (ex, https://google.com), the proxy establishes the TCP connection and then simply transfers the encrypted bytes between the streams - the proxy only knows that you wanted to connect to Google, but cannot see any of your actual traffic - we're tunneling SSL over SSL!

-Same logic applies for tunelling SPDY!
+Same logic applies for tunneling SPDY!
 We can establish a SPDY v2 tunnel to the proxy, and then tunnel SPDY v3 connections over it.

 ## Installation & Configuration